jayunit100/tanzu-install-annotated/docs/z3-webhooks.md

 ## What goes into a Topology ?

+To understand webhooks, we need to look at the fields that youre allowed to configure in the *topology* of your cluster.

 There are several key value pairs that are given to a ClusterClass cluster topology.
 We can see that these are product specific: